 - Mentor-mentee matches will be assessed by survey following the initial 4-6 month period, and re-matching may be requested at that point.

-- Participants must be active partners of the American Heart Association (AHA) Genomic and Precision Medicine (GPM) Council at the Early Career level (Mentees and Peer Mentors) or at the Premium Professional or Premium Professional Plus level (Senior Mentors).
-To become a partner of the AHA please visit AHA Professional Partners.
+- Participants must be active members of the American Heart Association (AHA) Genomic and Precision Medicine (GPM) Council at the Early Career level (Mentees and Peer Mentors) or at the Premium Professional or Premium Professional Plus level (Senior Mentors).
+To become a member of the AHA please visit AHA Professional Members.

 - The program requires the mentor and mentee to meet regularly via telephone, email or other electronic means to discuss issues and strategies for career development.